Katrina Price: College career

 In her Division I NCAA career, Price was Stephen F. Austin State University's all-time leading scorer with 2,278 career points and the Southland Conference player of the year in 1997 and 1998.
 A 5'-10" guard, she was a third-team AP All-American (first team Academica All American) selection her senior season (1997–1998), averaging 22.1 points and 5.3 rebounds a game.
 As of 2001 Price held the record for most three-point field goals in a single championship game, with seven, in a game against the University of Toledo in 1997.

 Price excelled academically as well as athletically.
 In high school, she was second in her graduating class, and she made the Dean's List every semester she was in college.

-USA Basketball
+National team career

 Price competed with USA Basketball as a member of the 1997 Jones Cup Team that won the silver medal in Taipei.
 Several of the games were close, with the USA team winning four games by six points or fewer, including an overtime game in the semifinal match against Japan.
 The gold medal game against South Korea was also close, but the USA fell 76–71 to claim the silver medal for the event.
 Price averaged 3.0 points per game.